kkemple/scienceandmathematics.com/src/content/posts/the-thermodynamic-computational-speed-limit.md

 \dot{I}_{max} = \frac{4\pi GMc^3}{\hbar \ln 2} \frac{R_S}{R}.
 $$

-Pattern maintenance energy and information processing rate are proportional.
+The pattern maintenance energy and information processing rate are proportional.
 Gravitationally bound systems process information at rates determined by their compression—how close they sit to black hole density.

 ## The Emergent Speed of Light